UtrechtUniversity/yoda/docs/administration/configuring-yoda.md

 ## 1. Create new environment
 This first step is optional.
 You can configure a (new) Yoda instance in an existing environment or create a new environment.
-A [development](environments/development/) environment is available with two example instances.
+A `development` environment is available with two example instances.

-To create a new environment make a new directory under [environment](environments/).
+To create a new environment make a new directory under `environments`.
 For example a production environment:
 ```bash
 mkdir environments/production